GOT ENOUGH FOR RETIREMENT ?

-You derive an estimate by working with today's dollars and later adding inflation assumptions into the calculation.
+You can try to estimate "How Much I Will Need" and later "Do I Have Enough" by working with today's dollars and adding inflation into the calculation later.

 - What do you spend now?
 Don't include yearly savings or mortgage payments.
 Don't include today's income taxes because the taxes paid in retirement can be radically different.